Psychological PG_image02

 The MSc consists of theoretical, work-related and research-based modules as described below.
 Please note that ALL modules are compulsory for successful completion of the award.
 There are no optional modules.

-• Approaches to Psychological Problems (30 credits) - considers decreased well-being as manifested in psychological problems, including anxiety disorders, depressive illness and substance abuse.
+Considers decreased wellbeing as manifested in psychological issues, including anxiety disorders, depressive illness, and substance abuse.
 A variety of psychotherapeutic approaches are explored.

 You also have the opportunity to undertake one of two combinations of modules and exit with a Postgraduate Certificate (PG Cert), or undertake all modules, except the dissertation and exit with a Postgraduate Diploma (PG Dip); as well as completing the full MSc programme.